vsoldatkin/RolandVHtoYamaha/README.md

 |**VH-12**|            |       |       |       |       |
 |**VH-13**|      OK    |       |       |       |       |

-Note: I haven't produced a PCB which is inculded here yet.
+Note: I haven't produced a PCB which is included here yet.
 So I can't say if it is OK for production.

 ## Operation principles